{\mu}Split: efficient image decomposition for microscopy data: Experiments and Results

-\miniparagraph{Effects of Larger Training Patch Sizes} In Figure~\ref{fig:plots}(a) we show that increasing the training patch size improves the performance of a \UNet and vanilla \HVAEs using different numbers of hierarchy layers.
-While the \UNet baseline at some point stops improving with more image context being fed, \HVAEs with sufficiently many hierarchy levels appear as if they could still improve, but quickly reach a hard limit in terms of GPU memory requirement (see Table~\ref{tab:microscopy_performance}).
+\miniparagraph{Effects of Larger Training Patch Sizes} In Figure~\ref{fig:plots}(a) we show that increasing the training patch size improves the performance of a \UNet and vanilla \HVAEs across different hierarchy levels.
+While the \UNet baseline performance saturates, \HVAEs' improvement with increasing hierarchy levels does not, but quickly reach a hard limit in terms of GPU memory requirement (see Table~\ref{tab:microscopy_performance}).

-\miniparagraph{Incrementally Introducing LC} In Figure~\ref{fig:plots}(b) we show that \muSplit allows us to further improve on all baselines performances, while at the same time reducing the required memory footprint (see Table~\ref{tab:microscopy_performance}).

-This is enabled by working with small input patches of size $64$ and introducing LC to an increasing number of hierarchy levels of the used \HAE or \HVAE.
-The number of hierarchy levels receiving LC input is denoted by the number in the brackets along the x-axis.
-Note that the vanilla \HVAE with a input patch size of $64$ quickly saturates in performance and does not benefit from additional hierarchy levels being introduced.